-The mission of the Languages and Cultures Programme is to engage in high-quality research and research-informed teaching in the five languages and three area studies it offers.
+The mission of the Languages and Cultures is to engage in high-quality research and research-informed teaching.

 Languages and Cultures aims to promote language acquisition and cross-cultural awareness in a diverse and rapidly internationalising world.